Hands-on Introduction to CHERI and CHERIoT

 Event Overview

-The aim of this tutorial is to introduce attendees, in particular students, researchers and developers from academia and industry, to CHERI and CHERIoT, memory safety and compartmentalization aspects of them, and hardware-software stacks involving CheriBSD, CHERI Linux and CHERIoT RTOS.
-The material presented on the day will include presentations, CHERI and CHERIoT code examples and practical exercises that the participants will be given time to work on with assistance from the organisers.
+The aim of this tutorial was to introduce attendees, in particular students, researchers and developers from academia and industry, to CHERI and CHERIoT, memory safety and compartmentalization aspects of them, and hardware-software stacks involving CheriBSD, CHERI Linux and CHERIoT RTOS.
+The material presented on the day will included presentations, CHERI and CHERIoT code examples and practical exercises that the participants were given time to work on with assistance from the organisers.

 Agenda